keklarup/WebScraping/README.md

  <p class="whs2"> </p>,
  <p class="whs3"> </p>]
  ```

- If the html object also has a class, you can narrow your results even further:
+ If the HTML object also has a class, you can narrow your results even further:

  ```python
  soup.find_all('p', class_='whs2')
  ```

  ```html
  [<p class="whs2">&lt;HTML&gt; </p>,
  <p class="whs2">&lt;HEAD&gt; </p>,